bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 where :math:`S \subseteq \mathcal{S}`.
 We can take :math:`S = \{x\}` to
 evaluate the random variable at a particular value.

-So a random variable then allows us to map to real numbers from our original sample space (:math:`\Omega`).
-Often times our sample space has no concept of numbers (e.g.  heads or tails) but random variables allow us to assign real numbers to those events to calculate things like expected values and variance.

 Equation 2.3 basically says that we map backwards from a set of real numbers (:math:`S`) to a set of values in the sample space (i.e. an event given by Equation 2.2) using the inverse of function :math:`X`.
 From the event in our event space :math:`\mathcal{F}`, which is guaranteed to exist because of property (2), we know how to compute the probability using :math:`P`.

+So a random variable then allows us to map to real numbers from our original sample space (:math:`\Omega`).
+Often times our sample space has no concept of numbers (e.g.  heads or tails) but random variables allow us to assign real numbers to those events to calculate things like expected values and variances.

 For many applications of probability, understanding the above is overkill.
 Most practitioners of probability can get away with the "first stage" (see box